aurae/android-pdfview/README.md

 ```

 * ```pages``` is optional, it allows you to filter and order the pages of the PDF as you need
+* ```useChangingPageDimensions``` is optional, it allows you to load PDF files containing pages with differing dimensions
 * ```onDraw``` is also optional, and allows you to draw something on a provided canvas, above the current page

 # License